b-castleman/llm-tutor-knowledge-base/README.md

 - `table1.csv`: Table 1 from Castleman and Turkcan (2023), as aforementioned.
 - `figure3Creation.m`: This file creates Figure 3 from Castleman and Turkcan (2023).
 IT also saves the table as `figure3.pdf`.
 - `figure3.pdf`: Figure 3 from Castleman and Turkcan (2023), as aforementioned.
-- `figure1.pdf`: Figure 1 from Castleman and Turkcan (2023).
-This figure is created manually in drawio and does not have any creation code.